- About us

 - What's new

 - Upcoming Events

-Associations and organisations that are interested in legal interpreting and translation issues are cordially invited to contact the EULITA Secretary (firstname.lastname@example.org) for details about membership in EULITA.
-You will also find all necessary information at “Join EULITA”.
+Associations and organizations that are interested in legal interpreting and translation issues and wish to know more about EULITA are cordially invited to contact the EULITA secretariat (email@example.com).

 Luxembourg, April 2017

 - - - - - - - - - - -